uehler/makemake-php-framework/README.md

-# Makemake PHP Framework
+# MakeMake PHP Framework

-**Makemake ist still in a very early stage of development.**
+**MakeMake ist still in a very early stage of development.**

 I am working a lot with oop frameworks but I never really new how they work deep inside their core.
 So I thought the best way to learn is to